brendan-mcmahon/goaliphant/Project Plan.md

    - [ ] New Bot command: `/swap {#} {#}` which just does a simple swap of two goals in the order
 8. **Edit Goal**
    - [ ] New Bot command `/edit {#} {new text}` which swaps the text of a goal for new text the user enters
-9. **Telegram Buttons**
+9. **Custom GPT**
-   - [ ] Research how to do this.
-I think it's custom keyboards, but I'm not sure?
+   - [ ] Create a custom GPT with OpenAI that will have access to the API as actions.
 ---

 ## Technical Requirements